project-chip/connectedhomeip/docs/testing/unit_testing.md

 If you don't need any custom behavior in one of those functions just omit it.

 If you override one of the setup/teardown functions make sure to invoke the parent's version of the function as well.  `AppContext::SetUpTestSuite` and `AppContext::SetUp` may generate fatal failures, so after you call these from your overriding function make sure to check `HasFailure()` and return if the parent function failed.

+If you don't override any of the setup/teardown functions, you can simply make a type alias:  `using YourTestContext = Test::AppContextPW;` instead of defining your own text context class.

 ## Best practices